debarshri/bigmap/README.md

 ```

 - For non-maven users
-    - Download the [released version](https://github.com/debarshri/bigmap/releases) and export the jar in the classpath
+    - Download the [released version](https://github.com/debarshri/bigmap/releases) and export the jar in the classpath.

 Example
 =======